singhalshubh/Porting-and-Testing-on-RISCV-/README.md

 that can be used as a reference for further adaptability of complex programs.
 Extensive porting of libraries in eChronos can be done by modifying the files in the same way as the sample program file.

-For detailed anaylsis of how the porting was carried out, please see the paper https://arxiv.org/abs/1908.11648 accepted in **Springer LNCS Germany 2019**</br>
+For detailed anaylsis of how the porting was carried out, please see the paper https://arxiv.org/abs/1908.11648 or https://link.springer.com/chapter/10.1007/978-981-15-5341-7_96 accepted in Advances in Communication and Computational Technology.
+Lecture Notes in Electrical Engineering, vol 668.
+Springer, Singapore. https://doi.org/10.1007/978-981-15-5341-7_96.</br>

 2) Pthread library on RISCV was tested by using testP program which is a lock based algorithm.
 3) .dts link with proxykernel for compilation of user defined drivers.